72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 If you read over what has already been discussed, you’ll be ahead of most people when it comes to setting up targeting on Facebook Ads.

-though you can adjust this so that your ads appear on other sites too).
+Google Ads uses the Google search engine to display your ads (though you can adjust this so that your ads appear on other sites too).

 For example, if you are a business that sells kitchens, you have a chance to place your ads at the top of the search results when people enter the search term ‘buy kitchen.’